Psiphon-Inc/psiphon-automation/README.md

 - Make sure session reconstruction is okay with the fact that the final /status might use a different protocol than the rest of the session.
 (Better be.)

+- After resuming from system sleep, my system ended up in a state where I could no longer connect at all -- even after closing the app and clearing proxy settings and restarting it.
+(Hopefully after reboot...)

+- If one "synchronized exit" worker threat exits messily, the other one should not do the clean, StopImminent exit.
+In particular, if Plonk does, Polipo should not try to do a final /status (until cleanup) -- it won't succeed, and it'll take a long time.

+- Temp-transport failover (like, one of the transports actually failing) might not be behaving correctly.
+Test.

 ----END ssh-with-no-handshake NOTES----
 Overview
 --------------------------------------------------------------------------------